Jam packed outdoor markets, restaurants, museums, and churches, the Spanish-Catalan city of Barcelona is specal travel destination!

-The museum is well set out and informative.
-A lovely touch is that the story of Picasso’s life is overlaid with the paintings.
-This way you can see the important transitions in his style over key life events!
+The museum is well set out and highly informative.
+A lovely touch is that the story of Picasso’s life is overlaid with the paintings – the way you can see the important transitions in his style reflected in key life events is fascinating!
 No matter how well you know the artist and his work, you’ll come away knowing more about him than before!

 - Why it’s awesome: Roman ruins and an exciting history make this museum well worthwhile

 - Food nearby: Amazing ice-cream at Gelaaati Di Marco